excess-project/benchmarks/README.md

     RQR library may assist in finding an analytical approximations with the QR algorithm for the observed, for example,  performance and power data.
     Project includes: 1) QR implementation for least squares fit.
-    2) R Language interface to call the fit methods
+    2) R Language interface to call the fit methods.

     [**Benchmarks / SparseLinearSolverRTEMS**](http://gitlab.excess-project.eu/numlibs/sparselinearsolverrtems)

    git clone http://gitlab.excess-project.eu/numlibs/sparselinearsolverrtems.git